AsBuiltReport/AsBuiltReport.Microsoft.Windows/README.md

 ## :x: Known Issues

 - Issues with WinRM when using the IP address instead of the "Fully Qualified Domain Name".
-- This project relies heavily on the remote connection function through WinRM.
-For this reason the use of a Windows 10 client is specifically used as a jumpbox.
-- The report provides the ability to extract the configuration of the Hyper-V/IIS services.
-In order to obtain this information it is required that the servers running these services have powershell modules installed for each service.
+- The report provides the ability to extract the configuration of the DNS/DHCP/Hyper-V/IIS/FailOver-Cluster services.
+In order to obtain this information it is required that the servers running these services have the corresponding powershell modules installed.